We will continually evaluate our current operations, strive to improve our environmental performance, and implement sustainable business practices.

 • Aiming at achieving Carbon Neutral Activities.

-• July 2018 saw Wild become the first modelling agency to stop using printed materials.
+• July 2018 saw Wild become the first modelling agency to use recycled model cards printed using vegetable ink,

 • Actively promote recycling both internally and amongst its customers and suppliers.

 • Meet or exceed all the environmental legislation that relate to the Company.

 • Use an accredited program to offset the greenhouse gas emissions generated by our activities.

 • Educating staff and customers about environmental policies and efforts to minimise footprint or impacts.

 Building a movement to heal our Earth by helping restore 350 million hectares of degraded land.

 We need to remove the excess carbon from our atmosphere.